-CoV-2 virus in semen raises the possibility of sexual transmission of COVID-19 as well as teratogenicity should infected sperm fertilize an egg, however there is little to no clinical evidence to support either claim.
+found no RT-PCR evidence of SARS-CoV-2 in the semen of six men who had recovered from COVID-19 infection and had reported symptoms of orchitis during their infection.
+Presence of SARS-CoV-2 virus in semen raises the possibility of sexual transmission of COVID-19 as well as teratogenicity should infected sperm fertilize an egg; however, there is little to no clinical evidence to support either claim.

 Strengths of our study include our strict methods.
-Our autopsy tissue handling techniques guard against IHC findings confounded by tissue decomposition.
+Our autopsy tissue-handling techniques guard against IHC findings confounded by tissue decomposition.
 Limitations of our work include our small sample size and our inability to assess severity and duration of illness other than time from first diagnosis to death.
-Our RT-PCR results should also be interpreted with caution as our cycle threshold of 39.6 would fall into the indeterminate range by some laboratory standards but was found to be durable on repeat testing and significantly different from the rest of the study cohort.
+Our RT-PCR results should also be interpreted with caution, as our CT of 39.6 would fall into the indeterminate range by some laboratory standards but was found to be durable on repeat testing and significantly different from the rest of the study cohort.